Phoenix Rousiamanis

 Screenshot 2022-10-22 at 12.06.38.png

-She studied composition at the Royal Northern College of Music for which she was awarded scholarships by the Countess of Munster Trust, George Henry Peters and the Ralph Vaughn Williams Foundation.
-During her time at the RNCM, they have been taught by Laura Bowler, Larry Goves, Emily Howard, David Horne and Adam Gorb, and received the highest final portfolio mark on record.
+She studied composition at the Royal Northern College of Music for which she was awarded scholarships by the Countess of Munster Trust, George Henry Peters and the Vaughan Williams Foundation, receiving the highest final portfolio mark on record.

-She is the composer of the project ‘Knowing the Oak Tree’, which is a collaboration with Zurich-based saxophonist Grace Macdonald.
-This project takes the form of a 45-minute electroacoustic hybrid performance/album which has toured in Switzerland, Germany and the UK with support from Stiftung Erna und Curt Burgauer and Stadt Zürich.
-The duo has received the ‘Francis Chagrin Award’ and the ZHdK ‘Music Förderpreis 2023’.
-Furthermore, she writes and performs with art-rock band Sylvette which has released three studio albums, headlined and sold out major UK venues, received Multiple BBC Radio 6 air-plays and worked with producers such as Phil Cunningham from New Order.
+She is the composer of the freak-folk duo ‘Knowing the Oak Tree’, which is a collaboration with Zurich-based saxophonist Grace Macdonald.
+KtOT creates fantastical electro-acoustic music that draws from folklore, magic and queer club culture and delivers ritualistic performances with elements of BDSM, voguing and moments of gentleness and intimacy.
+They have toured in Switzerland, Germany and the UK with support from Stiftung Erna und Curt Burgauer and Stadt Zürich.
+The duo have received the ‘Francis Chagrin Award’ and the ZHdK ‘Music Förderpreis 2023’.

 Works